flee598/nzffdr/README.md

 ### Built-in datasets

-There are three built-in datasets to assist, these are:
+There are four built-in datasets to assist, these are:

 -   `nzffd_data` a subset of 200 rows from the NZFFD, used for examples, tutorials etc.

--   `method_nzffd` a dataframe containing all the different fishing methods included in the NZFFD, it is possible to search the database using these terms so they are provided for reference.
+-   `nzffd_method` a dataframe containing all the different fishing methods included in the NZFFD, it is possible to search the database using these terms so they are provided for reference.

--   `species_nzffd` a dataframe of the scientific and common names of all species included in the NZFFD.
+-   `nzffd_species` a dataframe of the scientific and common names of all species included in the NZFFD.
 It is possible to search the database by species name (using scientific or common names) so these are provided for reference.